Disastrous-Duo/Defective-Detectives/README.md

 This README won't help you.

-This would be contrary to the concept of the game itself.
+This would be go against to the concept of the game itself.

 Good luck.